unlight/ngx-modal/README.md

 CHANGELOG
 ---
+* 4.6.3: Pass settings from modal-confirm to modal component
 * 4.6.2: Fixed class names for modal confirm component
 * 4.6.1: new option closeRelativeToParent
 * 4.6.0: Fixed detection of aux route